qlik-oss/core-website/docs/documentation/apis/data-connector-grpc.md

 We recommend that have a look at the respective example projects below to see a full working connector.

+!!!
+Tip
+    For large data sets, it is important to choose a language that meets your performance requirements.
+    Although gRPC is a fast protocol, it still comes with some computational overhead, especially in managed/interpreted languages like JavaScript.
+    Go seems to be fast enough to saturate a gigabit line, which covers most requirements.
+    For large requirements however (10Gbps line or faster), you will need to build your connector using C/C++.

 ### PostgreSQL connector built with Go

 [github.com/qlik-ea/postgres-grpc-connector](https://github.com/qlik-ea/postgres-grpc-connector)